Lloyds hires Deutsche Bank to advise on SWIP sale - source

-LONDON Part-nationalised Lloyds Banking Group has hired Deutsche Bank to advise it on the possible sale of Scottish Widows Investment Partnership, its asset management unit, a source familiar with the matter said.
+LONDON Part-nationalised Lloyds Banking Group (LLOY.L) has hired Deutsche Bank to advise it on the possible sale of Scottish Widows Investment Partnership (SWIP), its asset management unit, a source familiar with the matter said.

 A sale of the business is one of a number of options being considered as the bank looks to strengthen its balance sheet in response to toughening regulatory demands, the source said.